Medicare and hospice — how the benefit works

 The Respite Care Benefit: For Caregivers Who Are Breaking

 If you're the primary caregiver and you're exhausted, Medicare covers respite care.
-Respite care is up to five days of inpatient hospice care, meaning your parent goes to a hospice facility, and trained caregivers take care of them while you get a genuine break.
+Respite care is up to five consecutive days of inpatient hospice care, meaning your parent goes to a hospice facility, and trained caregivers take care of them while you get a genuine break.
 You're not arranging coverage.
 You're not paying.
-You're just... gone.
 You go home.
 You sleep.
 You see friends.
-You take a break from caregiving while your parent is taken care of.
+You rest.

 This benefit is almost never used.
 Families don't know about it.
 Families feel guilty taking advantage of it.
-Families think they should just keep pushing.
 But respite care exists because hospice organizations know that primary caregivers burn out.
+According to KFF, more than one in five Americans serve as caregivers, and caregiver burnout is a recognized health risk.
 Burnout doesn't help anyone.
 A caregiver who's rested and recovered is a better caregiver.

 If you're serving as your parent's primary caregiver and you're reaching the end of your rope, ask the hospice about respite care.
 It's available.
 It's covered.
 It's meant for you.